Jamie Glover: Voice work

 Glover has lent his voice to documentaries, commercials, audiobooks and computer games.
 He joined the Star Wars universe in various voice-roles; he played General Maximilian Veers in Star Wars: Battlefront II, taking over the role from his father who played the same character in The Empire Strikes Back.
 In Battlefront II, he dubbed over archive footage of his father as Veers for the archive footage sequences in the game from Empire Strikes Back.
 He returned to reprise his role as Veers in Star Wars: Empire at War.
 He also did voice work in Knights of the Old Republic II, and has a major role in Star Wars: The Old Republic as Darth Malgus.

 He also works in radio drama, and considers that: "Radio allows you to do work on a really good piece with a great cast, director and writer but because it takes far less time, it means that you can schedule in other things easily".
+In 2013 he starred in a BBC Radio adaptation of The Mask of Dimitrios.